h2non/dployr/README.md

 ## About

-A Ruby utility that simplifies cloud management across different providers
+**Dployr** is a Ruby utility that simplifies cloud management and deployment across different providers

-`to do`
+You can configure your infraestructure and deployment from a simple configuration file which support built-in rich features like templating and inheritance

-Dployr only works in Ruby >= 1.9.x
+Dployr only works in Ruby >= `1.9.x`

 ## Installation